Computation of the Lambda function for a finite Galois extension: Computation of where is a finite local Galois group

-\begin{thm}[Gallagher, \cite{GK}, Theorem $30.1.8$] Assume that $H$ is a normal subgroup of $G$, hence $\Delta_{H}^{G}=\Delta_{1}^{G/H}$, then \begin{enumerate} \item $\Delta_{H}^{G}=1_G$, where $1_G$ is the trivial representation of $G$, unless the Sylow $2$-subgroups of $G/H$ are cyclic and nontrivial. \item If the Sylow $2$-subgroups of $G/H$ are cyclic and nontrivial, then $\Delta_{H}^{G}$ is the only linear character of $G$ of order $2$. \end{enumerate} \end{thm}
+In this section, we need the following Gallagher's result. \begin{thm}[Gallagher, \cite{GK}, Theorem $30.1.8$] Assume that $H$ is a normal subgroup of $G$, hence $\Delta_{H}^{G}=\Delta_{1}^{G/H}$, then \begin{enumerate} \item $\Delta_{H}^{G}=1_G$, where $1_G$ is the trivial representation of $G$, unless the Sylow $2$-subgroups of $G/H$ are cyclic and nontrivial. \item If the Sylow $2$-subgroups of $G/H$ are cyclic and nontrivial, then $\Delta_{H}^{G}$ is the only linear character of $G$ of order $2$. \end{enumerate} \end{thm}

 \begin{dfn}[\textbf{$2$-rank of a finite abelian group}] Let $G$ be a finite abelian group.
-Then from elementary divisor theorem for finite abelian groups, we can write
+Then from the elementary divisor theorem for finite abelian groups, we can write

 where $m_1|m_2|\cdots|m_s$ and $\prod_{i=1}^{s}m_i=|G|$.
 We define

 and we set